Governor Kristi Noem today signed HB1087, a bill to increase intellectual diversity on college campuses.

-OELRICHS, S.D. ?
-One person died and two others were injured in a two-vehicle crash Sunday afternoon east of Oelrichs.
+BLUNT, S.D. ?
+One person died in a two-vehicle crash Monday afternoon east of Blunt.

 The Yankton Job Service office is undergoing renovations starting Wednesday, March 27 and concluding Friday, April 5.